 It is tradition for cadets to place a picture of a loved one or someone special in their combination cover.

 Graduating ensigns have two silver dollars in their pockets.
 One goes to the Anchor Cadet (the lowest ranking cadet graduating) and the other goes to the first person to salute them.
-If a cadet's relative was or is in the U.S. military, they can opt to have that relative present them their commission.
 The new ensign's shoulder boards are commonly put on by their parents after commencement and the whole corps usually keeps up this tradition by selecting someone special to put their newly earned cadet boards on their uniform too.

 Each year during Graduation Week, a formal dance is held in honor of the new Academy graduates and their guests.
 The evening finds the graduates in Dinner Dress Whites and wide smiles because this is the last dance before promotion and new stripes.
 The Commencement formal marks a turning point at the Academy for other classes too as the next day is the end of an academic year and cadets are off to summer cruises.